Sydney-Informatics-Hub/geopython/01b-dataframes.md

 </div>

 Python can deal with basically any type of data you throw at it.
-The community have provided many packages that make things easy, today we will look at "pyshp" (for dealing with shapefiles), "pandas" (great for tables and time series), "lasio" (for las format well log data) and "obspy" (a highly featured seismic data processing suite) packages.
+The open source python community has developed many packages that make things easy.
+Today we will look at `pyshp` (for dealing with shapefiles), `pandas` (great for tables and time series), `lasio` (for las format well log data) and `obspy` (a highly featured seismic data processing suite) packages.

 Data for this exercised was downloaded from http://www.bom.gov.au/water/groundwater/explorer/map.shtml

 # Shapefiles

-Shapefiles are a very common file format for GIS data.
+Shapefiles are a very common file format for GIS data, the standard for which is developed and maintained by ESRI, the makers of the ArcGIS software.
+Shapefiles collect vectors of features, such as points, lines, polygons.
+The "file" is actually a misnomer - if you look at a single "shapefile" on your machine using a file explorer, you can see that it's actually made up of several files, three of which are mandatory, and others which may/may not be there.